tliron/turandot/README.md

 (Note: We are working on an TOSCA profile for Argo, which will include a workflow example.)

-### Why is there a built-in repository?
+### Why does Turandot include a built-in repository?
 Shouldn't the repository be managed externally?

 Surely, for production systems a robust repository is necessary.
 Turandot can work with various repository backends, as well as any container image repository adhering to the